History of the Indian Tribes of North America: Publication

 To reach a wider public, McKenney commissioned lithographs of the paintings, with each portrait to be supported by a full biography of the subject.
 The full project was envisioned to be published in three volumes.
 To research and write those, McKenney commissioned James Hall (1793–1868), a judge and Treasurer of the State of Illinois, who was known as a writer.
 Hall had difficulty in developing the biographies, as McKenney never provided promised source material.
 Hall spent eight years tracking and researching the subjects, about whom McKenney had provided little more than names.

 The subscription price of $120 for the whole set had seemed high at the beginning of the project, but it was not enough to defray the costs incurred during the exacting production process of the original folio volumes.
 The Panic of 1837 caused widespread financial distress, and many subscribers to the Folio were unable to pay for their subscriptions.
 At that time, McKenney withdrew completely from the project.

 Hall and a new publisher (D. Rice & A N Hart) brought the series to completion, with the final installment appearing in January 1844.
 This was long after McKenney had thought he could first publish the portrait/biography project.
 In the end, it had a total of 1,250 subscribers.

 1865 fire at the Smithsonian

 In the winter of 1865, workers relocating the portraits brought in a wood-burning stove to provide warmth, and vented the stovepipe into a ventilation shaft which they mistook for a flue.
 After two weeks, a full fire had ignited in the ventilation shaft.
 The second floor was engulfed, and the roof of the Castle subsequently collapsed.

 It was the most catastrophic fire in the Smithsonian's history: 295 of the original Indian portraits were consumed; only five were rescued.
 Although one of the painters had made a few copies of his favorite portraits for himself, nearly all of the portraits would have been irretrievably lost had McKenney, Hall, and their colleagues not completed the lithography and publication project.
 The volumes remain a record of prominent Native American leaders of the first half of the 19th century.

+List of lithographs

+The National Museum of the American Indian catalogs the lithographs with P (print) numbers P27694–P27813.

+Captions are direct copies including preservation of the now-derogatory squaw to describe an Indigenous woman.